kundajelab/chipseq_pipeline/README.md

 	TAGALIGN_CTL_PE         : Set it true if control tagaligns are paired end INPUT_TAGALIGN_CTL_REP1 : Path for control tagalign for replicate 1.
 	INPUT_TAGALIGN_CTL_REP2 : Path for control tagalign for replicate 2 (if not exists, leave this blank).

+	INPUT_PEAK_REP1         : Path for peak for replicate 1.
+	INPUT_PEAK_REP1         : Path for peak for replicate 2.
+	INPUT_PEAK_POOLED       : Path for pooled peak.

 # bwa
 	BWA_INDEX_NAME          : Path for bwa index.